 Spring Clinical Meetings 2021

-Source: Duong L. Implementing a virtual nephrology panel for tolvaptan use in patients with ADPKD.
-Abstract of a poster presented at the National Kidney Foundation virtual Spring Clinical Meetings 2021 (Abstract #305), April 9, 2021.
+Source: Perrone R, Abebe K, Watnick T, et al. A randomized trial of administration of metformin in PKD (TAME PKD).
+Abstract of a poster presented at the National Kidney Foundation virtual 2021 Spring Clinical Meetings (Abstract #331), April 9, 2021.